Director: Inudo Isshin

 How to make the umpteenth remake of a story relevant among all the other adaptations?
 As Inudo explained in the Q&A session that followed the screening, there were a number of decisions he took to create a new Zero no Shōten worth watching.
 With most Japanese viewers already knowing the identity of the killer, suspense took the backseat (though worry not, there is still plenty of mystery and tension) and the criminal is revealed quite a bit ahead of the film’s ending.1 Focus was instead on the scenery and creating the atmosphere for all the dark happenings taking place, but also the overall feeling of the times – 1957, a moment in history when Japan let go of the post-war era and moved on to a more modern and (hopefully) brighter future.

 It is the year when Sadako (Hirosue Ryoko), a young woman, gets married to Ubara Kenichi (Nishijima Hidetoshi), a man ten years her senior.
 Their marriage is an arranged one, and the two do not know each other but for their single omiai (お見合い) meeting.
 A week after their wedding, Kenichi travels to Kanazawa to arrange final things for his permanent transfer to Tokyo, where the couple will be living.
 It is a trip from which he never returns, leaving dutiful new wife Sadako at a complete loss at what to do.
 Realising Kenichi is a complete stranger to her and receiving no real help from her in-laws, she decides to travel to Kanazawa herself to look for her disappeared spouse.
 There, however, no one seems to know anything and some even refuse to consider her search seriously.
 Although one of her husband’s colleagues (Nomaguchi Tori) is fatefully willing to engage in detective work, another (Honda Hirotarō) is in denial, dismissing the disappearance as a purely “private” affair with which the company will have nothing to do.
 There is also Murota Gisaki (Kaga Takeshi), a powerful businessman, who patronisingly laughs at her enquiries, and his wife Sachiko (Nakatani Miki) who appears sympathetic towards the younger woman’s plight.
-Sachiko however also projects a somewhat cold persona and possibly knows more than she will admit, something is true for Hisako (Kimura Tae), a suspicious-acting receptionist, as well.
+Sachiko however also projects a somewhat cold persona and possibly knows more than she will admit, something that is true for Hisako (Kimura Tae), a suspicious-acting receptionist, as well.

 Sadako’s investigations play out against a background of a town in turmoil over the upcoming municipal elections: a woman is standing for the office, hoping to become Japan’s first female mayor, a campaign that is forcefully backed by Sachiko.
 Although the original novel of Matsumoto Seicho did indeed also convey a sense of the era, this specific subplot is an addition of Inudo’s – and a much successful one as it brings out the dichotomy of past and future.
 As the fate of various characters slowly become apparent, the ones that leave the scarred postwar Japan behind to create a modern nation stand opposite those who remain victims of their own histories and are left behind.
 From Kenichi to Sachiko, from Gisaki to Hisaki, there are individuals who seek to bury the truth to hide it, and others who strive forward, like Sadako, who will not rest until she knows “what happened, either way”, and the somewhat anonymous but highly symbolic women’s group fighting for the election of Jojo Yasuko (Kuroda Fukumi).